Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 #### Module connection test code : Logout inferface

-* In this code the "amazon.login.logout" function was used to eliminate the cache from the Amazon account and return to index.html
+* In this code the "amazon.login.logout" was used to eliminate the cache from the Amazon account and return to index.html

 ![imagecode](https://i.imgur.com/gEa0Bdp.png)